There is a complete shift in how we talk about gut health in our dogs and in us.

 Loki's Mum Michelle explains how Loki "literally blisses out" when given frozen Give A Dog A Bean in his Kong and there are 3 reasons for this:

-2. Give A Dog A Bean contains Tryptophan as one of its ingredients which is a precursor to serotonin (the happy hormone).
+- Give A Dog A Bean and Jumping Jack Gold contain Tryptophan as one of their ingredients which is a precursor to serotonin (the happy hormone).

 Did you know that the gut bacteria produce 80% of the serotonin in the body from the amino acid Tryptophan?
 (Read a published study about the smaller brain in our gut here).